 Today’s Wonder of the Day was inspired by Johnathan from sdyeny.
 Johnathan Wonders, “Why is the computer mouse called a mouse?”
 Thanks for WONDERing with us, Johnathan!

-Way back in 1963, Douglas Engelbart, with help from his friend Bill English, invented the first prototype experimental pointing device — what we now call a “computer mouse.”
+Way back in 1963, Douglas Engelbart, with help from his friend Bill English, invented the computer mouse.
 Engelbart's invention was a simple wooden box with one button and two wheels that rolled directly on a hard surface, such as a desk.— what we now call a

-Today's modern computers rely on highly sophisticated GUIs that require fine motor control of a cursor on a display.
+Today's computers rely on highly-sophisticated GUIs that require fine motor control of a cursor on a display.
 There is also touch screen technology, that is used on many mobile devices such as smartphones and tablets.
 Computer mice use advanced rolling balls or lasers to translate the motion of the hand controlling the mouse into movement of the cursor on the computer display.

-Another thing you might notice about modern computer mice: Many of them have lost their tails!
+Another thing you might notice about later-model computer mice: many of them have lost their tails!
 Like so many other electrical devices that have gone cordless, so have many versions of the computer mouse.
 Instead of transmitting their electrical information to a computer via a cord, cordless mice instead transmit data via infrared radiation or radio waves.